xonixx/xonixx.github.io/mdbooker.md

 In this article I want to present you the tiny utility [mdbooker](https://github.com/xonixx/mdbooker).

-This allows me to convert my project's [README.md](https://github.com/xonixx/makesure) into a beautiful documentation site [makesure.dev](https://makesure.dev).
+It allows me to convert my project's [README.md](https://github.com/xonixx/makesure) into a beautiful documentation site [makesure.dev](https://makesure.dev).

 The utility works in conjunction with the amazing [mdBook](https://github.com/rust-lang/mdBook) tool.